NotTacoz/jacaranda/content/notes/AE/chemistry/ATOMIC-STRUCTURES.md

 - [ ] Pearson Chapter 2.1 to 2.3: Atomic theory, describing atoms, isotopes
 - [x] Lucarelli Chapter 2: Discovering the atom’s structure
 - [x] [http://thehistoryoftheatom.weebly.com/index.html](http://thehistoryoftheatom.weebly.com/index.html) (link broken)
+# research checklist
+- [x] The chronology of the discoveries by the scientists in question – how do they fit together to form a timeline?
+- [ ] Specific experiments done by the scientists, and how outcomes of these experiments advanced our understanding of the structure of the atom.
+- [x] Major discoveries that were made, theories that were developed, and developments to atomic models that were proposed.
+- [ ] Properties and locations of subatomic particles, and how we use the Periodic Table to establish numbers and arrangements of subatomic particles.
+- [ ] Isotopes of elements, their similarities and differences in terms of atomic structure and physical and chemical properties.

 # Origins
 -  Idea of matter is thought by Ancient Greek philosophers